awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.

 1. Once the deploy is complete, browse to the URL of the dev Spot Instance launched by EC2 Fleet and login.
-The default email address is **'admin@example.com'** and default password is **'admin-pass'**.
+The default email address is **admin@example.com** and default password is **admin-pass**.

 1. Find some mp3s on the interwebs and upload them to **/var/www/media** on the dev instance. *****THIS STEP NEEDS MORE DETAILS*****